-Of course, you can talk about it, and you may be able to reach this stage eventually — especially if you both care a lot about each other.
+Of course, you can talk about it, and you may be able to reach this stage eventually — especially if you both care a lot about each other and want to compromise.
 But if it's been years and you find yourself facing the same reaction time and time again, it may be best to break up.

 9. They Say You Need To Change

 Being in a relationship means growing and evolving as a couple, and that often means discussing each others' flaws, and working on them together.
-But there's a big difference between bettering each other, and trying to change each other.
+But there's a big difference between helping each other become better people, and demanding change.

 10. They Say They "Have A Lot Going On Right Now"

-People who don't want to commit often say things like, "I have a lot going on right now" when asked about settling down, and that's fine.
-If your partner isn't ready for a relationship, they're certainly entitled to that.
-But if they're making you feel like you're in a relationship on the one hand, but saying comments like these on the other, it may just be a way of eschewing responsibility.
+When people don't want to commit they often say things like, "I have a lot going on right now," or "I just want to take things slow," when asked about settling down.
+And that's fine.
+If your partner isn't ready to take your relationship to the next level, they're certainly entitled to that.

-"Partners that make [this type of statement] are actually saying, 'we probably shouldn't be together, but if you decide to stay, you can't say I didn't warn you,'" Noni Ayana MEd, Sexologist, Principal Consultant, and Founder of E.R.I.S.
+"Partners that make [this type of statement] are actually saying, 'we probably shouldn't be together, but if you decide to stay, you can't say I didn't warn you,'" Noni Ayana MEd, sexologist, principal consultant, and founder of E.R.I.S.
 Consulting LLC, tells Bustle.
 "This is clearly a manipulation tactic, that helps the waning partner stay clear of accountability and responsibility."
-And by weighing your own personal situation, you'll be able to tell whether or not that's the case.

 11. They Constantly Threaten To Leave You

-If you find yourself having conversations about your future as a couple, and how you don't share the same goals, that may be your cue to find another relationship — especially if you've discussed the situation and can't work it out with your partner.
+If you find yourself having ongoing conversations about your future as a couple, or notice that you don't share the same vision, that'll be your cue to find another relationship, especially if you've discussed the situation and can't work it out.

-Other times, comments that seem toxic usually are, and may be a sign that your relationship isn't as healthy as you once thought.
-When that's the case, it may be time to seek help in getting out of the situation.
-Friends are a great place to turn to, as are hotlines that can give you the correct steps to follow when it comes to getting out of a scary situation.
+Many times, comments that seem toxic usually are, and may even be a sign your relationship is becoming emotionally abusive.
+When that's the case, you'll want to seek help in getting out of the situation.
+Friends and family may be helpful, as well as hotlines that'll provide the correct steps to follow when it comes to getting out of a toxic situation.

 Editor's Note: If you or someone you know is experiencing domestic abuse, call 911 or the National Domestic Violence Hotline at 1(800) 799-SAFE (7233) or visit thehotline.org.